TV-Rename/Website/_manual/user.md

 Episodes 1 and 2 of Season 5 of "Marvel's Agents of S.H.I.E.L.D." aired as a double episode so only one file exists, however [The TVDB](http://thetvdb.com "Visit thetvdb.com") correctly has both episodes listed individually, so there is a conflict.

 The image illustrates a rule that merges the two episodes into one.
-This will affect the name displayed in the _**My Shows**_ tab, and the naming of the file in the Media Library.
+This will affect the name displayed in the _**My Shows**_ tab, and the naming of the file in the media library.

 The rules are applied in top to bottom order, you can use the the `Up` and `Down` buttons to move a rule.